thefrontiergroup/standards/ruby.md

     [1, 2, 3].length
     ```

-* Indent `when` as deep as `case`.
-I know that many would disagree
+* Indent `when` as deep as the line containing `case`.
+I know that
-  with this one, but it's the style established in both "The Ruby
+  many would disagree with this one, but it's the style established
-  Programming Language" and "Programming Ruby".
+  in both "The Ruby Programming Language" and "Programming Ruby".

     ```Ruby
     case